slowernews/wisdom-tldr/chapters/chapter_3_action.md

 Simple rules focus on the critical variables that govern a situation and help you ignore the peripheral ones.
 Of course, in order to identify the key variables, you need to be operating in your circle of competence.

-Yes, you should have a strong, crystal clear vision and end game, but you must be flexible about how you achieve that vision.

-rational and irrational players

-Key variables that you need to maximize and minimize, and follow the agile path blazed by Henry Singleton (My only plan is to keep coming to work. … I like to steer the boat each day rather than plan ahead way into the future.)

-Knowing what you want is not enough, you must have a very clear blueprint for the specific actions you are going to take in order to achieve your end game

 Everybody is a genious but if you judge a fish by its ability to climb a tree, it will live its whole life believing that it is stupid.
 (under ideal conditions everybody is a genious)